 (6) If an amount or cost has a number of components, the amount of each component must be listed separately.

-Example: Management costs: 1.8% of product holder’s balance + $70 per year.
+Example: Management fees and costs: 1.8% of product holder’s balance + $70 per year.

 (7) A cost or amount paid or payable must include (if applicable):